 A tax-exempt organization must request Form W-4, the employee withholding form, and verify employee ID information (SSN).
-To know how much federal income tax to withhold from an employee’s wages, the tax-exempt organization should have a Form W-4, Employee's Withholding Allowance Certificate, on file for each employee.
+To know how much federal income tax to withhold from an employee’s wages, the tax-exempt organization should have a Form W-4, Employee's Withholding Certificate, on file for each employee.
 The amount to be withheld is determined by the employee’s gross wages and the information submitted by the employee on Form W-4.

 The information on Form W-4 includes:

 employee’s request to have additional tax withheld; or

 The tax-exempt organization should ask each new employee to provide a signed Form W-4 by his or her first day of work.
 This certificate is effective with the first wage payment and lasts until the employee files a new certificate.

 If an employee does not provide the organization with a Form W-4, the organization should withhold tax as if the employee were a single person with no other adjustments.
 If not enough tax is withheld and the employee has not provided a Form W-4 or has claimed an exemption from withholding, the employee may be subject to penalties.
 An employee who claims exemption from withholding must renew his or her status by filing a new Form W-4 with the employer by February 15 of each year.

 Note: Student status does not automatically exempt the employee from income tax withholding.